top of page

 RESOURCES

-All of these Sanghas or organizations provide sitting practice and are of the Insight tradition or the more secular Mindfulness tradition
+All of these Sanghas or organizations provide sitting practice and are of the Insight tradition or the more secular Mindfulness tradition.

-• Cambridge Insight Meditation Center (monthly)
+• Cambridge Insight Meditation Center (monthly and BIPOC affinity groups)

 https://cambridgeinsight.org/what-we-offer/drop-in-programs/